- Important information and who we are

 - online payment provider based in the USA (which has signed up to the US Privacy Shield);

 - IT Support and administration service provider based in England; and

 - other companies within our group of companies who provide management, accounting and business administration services.

-If you need further information on who your data may be transferred to, contact us at the above email address to discuss this.
+If you need further information on who your data may be transferred to or any measures in place between us and the recipient of that data, contact us at the above email address to discuss this.
 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.

 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.